Neil Heywood: Personal life

 Born in 1970, Heywood attended Harrow School, an independent school for boys.
 He graduated in international relations from the University of Warwick.

 Fluent in Chinese, Heywood spent more than a decade in China.
-He was married to Wang Lulu (王露露), a Chinese national from Dalian, and the couple had two children; a boy named George, and a daughter, Olivia, who were ages 7 and 11, respectively, at the time of his death.
-Both children attend the Beijing branch of Dulwich College.
+He was married to Wang Lulu (王露露), a Chinese national from Dalian, and the couple had two children.

 The family lived in a private, tree-lined neighbourhood of villas on the outskirts of Beijing.
 Heywood drove a second-hand Jaguar S-Type, with a Union Jack bumper sticker.

 Career

 Heywood served as an intermediary, linking Western companies wishing to do business in China to powerful figures in the Chinese political structure.
 Heywood ran a company named Heywood Boddington Associates, registered to his mother's house in London.
 In its filings, it claims to be a "multi-discipline consultancy focusing on serving the interests of UK businesses in the People's Republic of China".

 Heywood developed a business relationship with Gu Kailai, a lawyer, businesswoman, and the wife of Bo Xilai.
 Both Gu and Bo are children of once-prominent members of the Chinese Communist Party.
-Heywood appears to have played the role of a Bai Shoutao (白手套) or white glove for the Bo family, doing business on their behalf, since, according to Chinese custom, a prominent party family could not involve themselves directly with financial dealings.
+Heywood appears to have played the role of a Bai Shoutao (白手套) or white glove for the Bo family, doing business on their behalf, since, according to Chinese laws and regulations, a prominent party family could not involve themselves directly with financial dealings.

 Businessmen have complained that any foreign company wishing to work in Chongqing had to appoint Gu Kailai's law firm, Kailai Law (now Beijing Ang-dao Law), to act on its behalf.
 Failing to do so would almost certainly result in it being unable to attain required permissions and licences.
 It has been reported that Kailai Law charged exorbitant fees.

 Heywood's clients included Beijing Aston Martin dealerships and Rolls-Royce.
 He was also hired occasionally by Hakluyt & Company, a consultancy co-founded by a former officer of Britain's Secret Intelligence Service (MI6).

 Rumours that Heywood might have been employed as an agent by MI6 have been denied by Foreign Secretary William Hague, an unusual move, as the British government typically refuses to comment on the identity of its agents.
 The Wall Street Journal later reported they had confirmed, after interviewing former and current British officials and others, that Heywood had since 2009 been regularly supplying information to MI6, although he was not an MI6 employee.